Nebtakhet/rag-faq-api/README.md

   - `data/faiss.index`
   - `data/faiss_metadata.json`
 - SQL persistence is stored in the configured DB URL (`SQLALCHEMY_DATABASE_URI`) or fallback `app.db`.
+- The app automatically converts SQLite URLs to `sqlite+aiosqlite://` and PostgreSQL URLs to `postgresql+asyncpg://` for async SQLAlchemy.

 ### Data Model